JohanVanslembrouck/corolib/reading/CORBA-AMI.md

                              out typeO1 argO1, ...) raises (typeEx1, …);
             // more operations

-            // For every operation we have a sendp_ function looking as follows: interfaceAPoller
+            // For every operation we have a sendp_ function that looks as follows: interfaceAPoller
                 sendp_operation1(in typeI1 argI1, ..., in typeIO1 argIO1, ...);

-            // For every operation we have a sendc_ function looking as follows: void sendc_operation1(InterfaceAHandler handler,
+            // For every operation we have a sendc_ function that looks as follows: void sendc_operation1(InterfaceAHandler handler,
                                   in typeI1 argI1, ..., in typeIO1 argIO1, ...);
         }